deepikaKini/ML-Fundamentals/README.md

 # Machine Learning Fundamentals

 Welcome to the **Machine Learning Fundamentals** course repository!
 This guide covers core concepts and practices in machine learning, offering insights into essential techniques, best practices, and resources for further learning.
+I add my understanding of basic and advanced concepts I have been learning over the years, here.
+(Bad memory!).
+This repo and doc will help me revise concepts whenever needed.

 ---